theborakompanioni/azure-docs.de-de/articles/virtual-network/virtual-networks-create-vnet-arm-pportal.md

 <properties
-   pageTitle="Erstellen eines virtuellen Netzwerks mit dem Azure-Portal | Microsoft Azure" description="Erfahren Sie, wie Sie ein virtuelles Netzwerk mit dem Azure-Portal in ARM erstellen | Ressourcen-Manager." services="virtual-network" documentationCenter="" authors="jimdial"
+   pageTitle="Create a virtual network using the Azure portal | Microsoft Azure" description="Learn how to create a virtual network using the Azure portal in ARM | Resource Manager." services="virtual-network" documentationCenter="" authors="jimdial"